gSasikala/ftp-himawari8-hsd/README.md

 </br>

 <h3>How to use downloaded Satellite Imagery</h3></br>
-Refer to 'Processing_Satellite_Imagery.ipynb' file of this repository for how to open the downloaded files and make use of it.
+Refer to 'Processing_Satellite_Imagery.ipynb' file of this Github repository \url{https://github.com/gSasikala/ftp-himawari8-hsd/tree/main/examples} for how to open the downloaded files and make use of it.
 Detailed usage include but not limited to open, process, crop, save Satellite Imagery and generate Composites. </br>
 Download atleast 10 minutes (e.g. 2:00 to 2:10) data of a date to work on this processing. </br>

 #### Example 1: AHI Himawari8 Full Disk image for Band 1
 <img src='https://raw.githubusercontent.com/gSasikala/Python_JAXA_Himawari8_Imagery_Downloader/main/examples/earth_fldk.png' width="100%" height="80%" />